 Are you unsure how to repair your bike if something goes wrong whilst out on the road?
 Do you want to learn how to maintain your bike, so it is always in tip top shape?
 To promote cycling to work and nursery, the nursery will be offering quarterly bicycle maintenance, with both staff and parents eligible to sign up.
 The course will be delivered by one of our directors – Fred Edwards – who is an avid cyclist and engineer.
 The course will equip you with the skills to repair and maintain your bike at home and on the road with just a few basic tools.
 Unfortunately, due to COVID, we are unable to run these sessions this quarter, but sign up for June will be available soon.

-New scooter storage
+New active travel storage